noudess/docs-main/Player-Housing.md

 If # of Players is greater than 0, the fields Player Name Length and Player Name repeat.
 The same is true for # of Guilds.

-TODO: Click action to display Neighborhood list, plus in-zone clicks for the spring, purchasing a property, placing items in a property, etc.
+TODO: In-zone clicks for the spring, purchasing a property, placing items in a property, identifying RoF opcodes, etc.